nik1oo/jodin/docs/content/guide.md

 ## Live Coding

-Each cell is executed in a separate thread.
-To prevent data races, the shared resources are guarded by a mutex.
-This mutex is acquired and released automatically, so you don't have to think about it.
-In JODIN there are 3 different kinds of cells: _regular cell_, _looping cell_, and _composite cell_.
-To do live coding, you have to use _looping cells_ or _composite cells_.
+Cells are executed in separate threads and their shared resources are guarded by a mutex.
+To make synchronization easier, JODIN allows you to specify how a cell should be executed using special tags and labels.
+The acquisition and release of the mutex is then done automatically.

+This article describes 3 different kinds of cells which you can construct In JODIN using it's synchronization features: _regular cell_, _looping cell_, and _composite cell_.
+The _regular cell_ does nothing special, but the _looping cell_ and the _composite_ cell allow you to do live coding.

 ---

 ![regular cell](../regular-cell.png)

 ### Regular Cell

+Use the regular cell when you want to execute something once, without allowing other cells to insert themselves in-between.

 ```
 …